metagentools/GraphBin/support scripts/SupportREADME.md

 ## prepResult.py

-`prepResult.py` is a support script that allows you to format an initial binning result in to the .csv format with contig ID and bin ID.
-Contigs are numbered starting from 0 and bins are numbered starting from 1.
+`prepResult.py` is a support script that allows you to format an initial binning result in to the .csv format with contig identifiers and bin ID.
+Contigs are named according to their original identifier and bins are numbered starting from 1.
 You can run `prepResult.py` as follows.

 ```
 python3 prepResult.py --binned /path/to/folder_with_binning_result --assembler assembler_type_(SPAdes/SGA) --output /path/to/output_folder